Probabilistic completeness of RRT for geometric and kinodynamic planning with forward propagation: Probabilistic completeness of under differential constraints

 which implies that

-To make sure that the bound holds for all possible durations $t$ in the relevant range, we should consider $t_\pi$, which is the maximal duration there.
+To ensure that the bound holds for all possible durations $t$ in the relevant range, we should consider $t=\tau$, which is the maximal duration there, as the above expression is decreasing with $t$.
 That is, we enforce the following bound

-To summarize, we have shown that for certain values of $t$ and $u_{\text{rand}}$ it is guaranteed to have $x'_1\in \B_{\kappa\delta} (x_1)$.
+To summarize, we have shown that for certain values of $t$ and $u_{\text{rand}}$ it is guaranteed to have $x'_{i+1}\in \B_{\kappa r_{i+1}} (x_{i+1})$.
 It remains to calculate the probability of randomly choosing such values.
-The probability for successful propagation is at least the (a) probability of choosing a proper $t$ such that $\pi(t)$ is a center $c_t$ of a small ball $\B_{r'}(c_t)\subset \B_{\kappa\delta}(x_1)$ times the (b) probability for choosing a control input that will cause $\pi_t(t)$ to fall inside $\B_{r'}(c_t)\subset \B_{\kappa\delta}(x_1)$.
+The probability for successful propagation is at least the (a) probability of choosing a proper $t$ such that $\pi(t)$ is a center $c_t$ of a small ball $\B_{r'}(c_t)\subset \B_{\kappa r_{i+1}}(x_{i+1})$ times the (b) probability for choosing a control input that will cause $\pi_t(t)$ to fall inside $\B_{r'}(c_t)\subset \B_{\kappa r_{i+1}}(x_{i+1})$.

 Clearly, the probability to choose a proper duration for propagation is at least $p_t = T_\kappa/T_{\text{prop}}>0$.
-The probability\footnote{The expression guarantees that the probability will be valid, that is, at least 0.} to choose a proper control input is at least:
+The probability\footnote{The maxima function guarantees that the probability will be valid, that is, at least 0.} to choose a proper control input is at least: